 The module contains multiple implementations of the same cipher as listed below.
 If multiple implementations of the same cipher are present, the module selects automatically which cipher is used based on internal heuristics.
-This includes the hardware-assisted AES (AES support offered by the CPU) implementation.
+This includes the hardware-assisted AES (AES-NI) implementation.